josdejong/typed-function/README.md

 # Roadmap

 - Add new types (already possible but not yet documented)
-- Automatic casting, for example from boolean to number.
 - Extend function signatures:
   - Any type arguments like `'*, boolean'`.
   - Ellipsis like `'string, ...'`.